 8. Offshoring Drags Time and Causes Overpays

 So, I would suggest before diving into the trend of offshoring dip your toe a little bit.
-I mean offshore that part of your organization that can be handled remotely with partial monitorization and with the help of your trusted offshore outsourcing company.
-Do not believe everything you see, because “You have a business to run”.
+Offshore that part of your organization that can be handled remotely with partialmonitorization and with the help of your trusted offshore outsourcing company.

 Do you think these points were helpful for you?
-Do you know any other misconception that isn’t mentioned here?
+Do you know any other misconception that is not here?